youqiangao/dl-paper/README.md

 Cheng, W., Hüllermeier, E., & Dembczynski, K. J. (2010).
 Bayes optimal multilabel classification via probabilistic classifier chains.
 In Proceedings of the 27th international conference on machine learning (ICML-10) (pp. 279-286).

 * keywords: multi-label classification, Bayes optimal decisions
 * summary: The authors present a theoretical demonstration that in multi-label classification, the Bayes optimal decisions may not rely on conditional label dependence.
-Specifically, for Hamming and rank loss, the Bayes optimal decisions solely hinge on the marginal distribution, while for 0-1 loss, the Bayes optimal decisions depend on the joint distribution.
+Specifically, for Hamming and rank loss, the Bayes optimal decisions solely hinge on the marginal distribution, while for subset 0-1 loss, the Bayes optimal decisions depend on the joint distribution.